 Dr. Ryan Relich is an American Board of Medical Microbiology-certified medical microbiologist who is passionately interested in all facets of diagnostic microbiology and laboratory medicine, especially laboratory directorship, infectious disease epidemiology and pathology, new diagnostic test development and evaluation, pathogen discovery, and viral ecology.
 In his current academic position at the Indiana University School of Medicine, he is actively involved in fellow, resident, and student teaching, and research involving in vitro diagnostic product development, clinical trials, and emerging virus ecology.
-As an employee of Indiana University Health, Dr. Relich serves as the Section Director of Clinical Virology and Associate Medical Director of the Divisions of Clinical Microbiology and Molecular Pathology.
-Dr. Relich also serves as Section Director, Clinical Microbiology and Serology for Eskenazi Health.
-Dr. Relich is immensely interested in the ecology of emerging viruses, pandemic preparedness, novel virus discovery and characterization, and establishing best practices for manipulating highly infectious clinical specimens for routine testing.
+As an employee of Indiana University Health, Dr. Relich serves as the Medical Director of the Division of Clinical Microbiology, Medical Director of the Special Pathogens Unit Laboratory, and Associate Medical Director of the Division of Molecular Pathology.
+Dr. Relich also serves as Medical Director of Clinical Microbiology and Serology for Eskenazi Health.
+Dr. Relich is immensely interested in the ecology of emerging viruses, pandemic preparedness, development of dignostics for novel viruses, virus discovery and characterization, and establishing best practices for manipulating highly infectious clinical specimens for routine diagnostic testing.
 For more information on Dr. Relich's research interests, please click on the "Research" tab below.